Back up and recover from information loss

 The first step to making a backup plan is to picture where your personal and work information is currently located.
 Your email, for example, may be stored on your email provider's server, on your own computer, or in both places at once.
 And, of course, you might have several email accounts.

-You may also have stored some information on removable media like USB memory sticks, portable hard drives and other storage media.
+You may also have stored some information on removable media like USB memory sticks, portable hard drives, and other storage media.
 If you have a website, it may contain a large collection of articles built up over years of work.
-Finally, don't forget your non-digital information, such as paper notebooks, diaries and letters.
+Finally, don't forget your non-digital information, such as paper notebooks, official documents, diaries, or letters.

-You can learn more on how to map your information in the Holistic security manual section on understanding and cataloguing information.
+You can learn more on how to map your information in the Holistic Security manual section on understanding and cataloging information.

 Define which are primary copies and which are duplicates